nasa/cumulus-orca/website/docs/developer/development-guide/code/integration-tests.md

   than every 7-8 days, a randomized prefix could be used for   deployment to avoid collision errors with KMS key names within the same environment.
   :::
 - Initially, automated validation will not include checking Cloudwatch logs.
-Logs will be available for x days to help manually identify any errors and troubleshoot problems.
+Logs will be available for 7 days to help manually identify any errors and troubleshoot problems.
 In the future, automating searches for key phrases in Cloudwatch logs as validation may be used for identifying point-of-failure in processes.
 - Integration tests should be run on a regular cadence.
 Initial suggestion is once every 1-2 weeks.

 Some broad categories of tests are shown below.